jacopo-minniti/A-Prometheus/README.md

 ### 2. Proximity and danger levels are computed.
 Each node of the graph database representing a street light has the properties of latitude and longitude.
 The proximity to the fire is computed using the coordinates of the fire and of the street lights.
-It is computed the _danger level_ using different atmospheric conditions and the proximity property previously computed.
+It is then computed the _danger level_ using different atmospheric conditions and the proximity property previously computed.
 The danger level has two uses.
 ### 3. Heat Map
 A heat map of the region is plotted.